CarlSargunar/Umbraco-Docker/Article_1.md

     docker network connect umbNet umbdata

+### Connectionstring for Application Container

+Create a staging config file on the website called appsettings.Staging.json by copying the existing appsettings.Development.json file.

+Amend the connectionstring with the following.
+You will need the non-standard port setting

+    "umbracoDbDSN": "Server=umbdata;Database=UmbracoDb;User Id=sa;Password=SQL_password123;"

 # Building the application container image
 Now that we’ve got a database container running and connected to our user-defined network, we can build our application image.